Change Management: It’s About More Than Communication or Training

 For many, change management is a vague concept that is too often simply associated with communication or training.
 However, communication and training are only methods used to manage change.
 Change management has a much wider scope and includes a set of interconnected principles and activities.

 For managers, combining significant operational and financial concerns with a partial understanding of change management can have significant consequences.
-Prioritising timelines, budgets, etc. can easily alter their perception of what is really happening on the ground.
+Prioritizing timelines, budgets, etc. can easily alter their perception of what is really happening on the ground.
 By not paying enough attention to human resources, the manager is missing a key element needed for a successful project.
 In addition, she may be vulnerable to surprises that could have been taken into consideration earlier in the process.
 So, by using certain methods to manage change, the manager runs the risk of weakening her team and having to rectify the situation at a much higher cost.

 Oops!
 We Should Have…

-When a change must be quickly implemented or when a company rolls out a change assumed to be positive for employees, it is easy to minimise the importance of change management.
-Oftentimes it is only in hindsight, after a change is implemented, that the manager realises the impact of not managing the change strategically.
+When a change must be quickly implemented or when a company rolls out a change assumed to be positive for employees, it is easy to minimize the importance of change management.
+Oftentimes it is only in hindsight, after a change is implemented, that the manager realizes the impact of not managing the change strategically.
 From this viewpoint, looking at the overall picture of change is crucial for highlighting how complex it is and leading managers to consider all its components.

 The secret to successful change management requires careful orchestration of the following elements, at a minimum.

 - Identifying managers who are willing to take on a project and commit to it

 - Analyzing risks related to project management, the external environment, organizational capacity, etc. and establishing a plan for managing these